crypt0rr/kb/content/tools/framework/impacket/getuserspn-py/index.md

   -h, --help            show this help message and exit -target-domain TARGET_DOMAIN
                         Domain to query/request if different than the domain of the user.
 Allows for Kerberoasting across trusts.
+  -no-preauth NO_PREAUTH
-  -stealth              Removes the (servicePrincipalName=*) filter from the LDAP query for added stealth.
+                        account that does not require preauth, to obtain Service Ticket through the AS -stealth              Removes the (servicePrincipalName=*) filter from the LDAP query for added stealth.
 May cause huge memory consumption / errors on large domains.
   -usersfile USERSFILE  File with user per line to test -request              Requests TGS for users and output them in JtR/hashcat format (default False)